 Soon after that, King Sennacherib received a report that King Tirhakah of Ethiopia was leading his army to attack them.
 But before King Sennacherib left Libnah to fight against the army from Ethiopia, he sent other messengers to King In the let-Hezekiah with a letter. ter he wrote this to Hezekiah: "Do not allow your god on whom you are relying to deceive you by promising that my army will never capture Jerusalem.
 You have certainly heard what the armies of the kings of Assyria have done to all the other countries.
 Our armies have completely destroyed them.
 So do you think that you will escape?
-12 Did the gods of the nations that were about to be destroyed by not strong enough to do it.
-4 Perhaps Yah- the armies of the previous kings of Assyria weh our God has heard everything that rescue them?
-Did those gods rescue the the official from Assyria said.
-Perhaps people in the region of Gozan or in the cities of Haran and Rezeph in northern Aram?
+Did the gods of the nations that were about to be destroyed by cities of Haran and Rezeph in northern Aram?
 Did they rescue the people of Eden who had been deported to the city of Tel Assar?
 None of the gods of those cities was able to rescue them.
 What happened to the kings of the cities of Hamath, Arpad, Sepharvaim, and Ivvah?
 They are all dead."

 Hezekiah received the letter that the messengers gave him, and he read it.
 Then he went up to the temple and spread out the letter in front of Yahweh.
-15 Then Hezekiah prayed this: "Yahweh, the God to whom we Israelites belong, you are seated on your throne above the statues of creatures with wings, above the sacred chest.
+Then Hezekiah prayed this: "Yahweh, the God to whom we Israelites belong, you are seated on your throne above the statues of creatures with wings, above the sacred chest.
 Only you are truly God.
 You rule all the kingdoms on this earth.
 You are the one who created everything on the earth and in the sky.
 So, Yahweh, please listen to what I am saying, and look at what is happening.
 And listen to what King Sennacherib has said to insult you, the allpowerful God.

 Yahweh, it is true that the armies of the kings of Assyria have completely destroyed many nations and ruined their lands.
-18 And they have thrown the idols of those nations into fires and burned them.
+And they have thrown the idols of those nations into fires and burned them.
 But that was not difficult to do, because they were not gods.
-They were only statues made of wood and stone, idols that were shaped by humans, and that is why 19 So now, they were destroyed easily.
+They were only statues made of wood and stone, idols that were shaped by humans, and that is why So now. they were destroyed easily.
 Yahweh our God, please rescue us from the power of the king of Assyria, in order that the people in all the kingdoms of the world may know that you, Yahweh, are the only one who is truly God."

 Then Isaiah sent this message to Hezekiah to tell him what Yahweh, the God to whom the Israelites belonged, said in response: "I have heard what you prayed to me about Sennacherib, the king of Assyria.
-This is what I say to that king:
+This is what I say to that king: The people of Jerusalem despise you and make fun of you.

-The people of Jerusalem despise you and make fun of you.
+They wag their heads

-They wag their heads to mock you.
+to mock you.